-• Residential Habilitation is paid on a daily rate that based on the number of hours of daily service authorized for each client.
-Group-home providers may only be reimbursed for the time spent providing habilitation to the client.
-Licensed Residential Habilitation facilities may receive an add-on payment in the event of a vacancy due to a client move or death.
+- Day Habilitation, Prevocational Services, and Small Group Employment Supports are paid for 15 minute units. - Individual Employment Support is paid 15 minute units.
+The direct care staff wage accounts for client related activities outside of direct intervention time. - Residential Habilitation is paid on a daily rate that based on the number of hours of daily service authorized for each client.
+Providers may only be reimbursed for the time spent providing habilitation to the client.
+Providers may receive an add-on payment in the event of a vacancy due to a client move or death.
 The vacancy rate add-on is calculated using the service rate of the client who vacated the setting, and is applied to the service rates of all clients in that setting.
 The add-on may be offered until the vacancy is filled but no more than three (3) months.

-New residential care providers receive a base staffing rate until fully occupied, or for three (3) months, whichever comes first.
+New residential facilities care providers may receive a base staffing rate until fully occupied, or for three (3) months, whichever comes first.

-Independent Habilitation is paid hourly based on the number or hours authorized for each client.
+• Independent Habilitation is paid 15 minute units based on the number or hours authorized for each client.